-As a recitalist, Vainberg-Tatz performed throughout Europe, Israel and U.S. and appeared on numerous radio and television broadcasts, such as WQXR in New York City, recitals transmitted live on "Dame Myra Hess" series in Chicago, "Sundays Live" KMLT in Los Angeles, performances in major halls in New York City, including the Carnegie Weill Recital Hall, the Merkin Hall, and the 92nd Street Y. She was a guest artist at the Mozarteum Festival in Salzburg, Shanghai International Piano Festival in China, Vilnius Festival in Lithuania, St. Petersburg Palaces chamber music festival in Russia, Puigerda International Music Festival in Spain, among others.
-She appeared as a soloist with Shanghai Symphony Orchestra (Liang Zhang conducting); in her native Lithuania-- with the National Symphony (conducted by Robert Servenikas, Zeev Dorman), Lithuanian Chamber Orchestra (Mozart K. 382, 466, 453, 537; Beethoven No. 4, Shnitke and Mendelssohn double concerti) under the baton of Saulius Sondeckis.
-With the Moscow Chamber Orchestra under Constantine Orbelian she performed the Mozart Concerto K. 453 in the Tchaikovsky Grand Hall in Moscow.
+As a recitalist, Vainberg-Tatz performed throughout Europe, Israel, China, U.S. and appeared on numerous radio and television broadcasts, such as WQXR in New York City, recitals transmitted live on "Dame Myra Hess" series in Chicago, "Sundays Live" KMLT in Los Angeles, performances in major halls in New York City, including the Carnegie Weill Recital Hall, the Merkin Hall, and the 92nd Street Y, live broadcast recitals from Jerusalem “YMCA recital series”, radio and television live performances in Lithuania.
+She was a guest artist at the Mozarteum Festival in Salzburg, Shanghai International Piano Festival in China, Vilnius Festival in Lithuania, St. Petersburg Palaces chamber music festival in Russia, Puigerda International Music Festival in Spain, among others.
+She appeared as a soloist with Shanghai Symphony Orchestra (Liang Zhang conducting); in her native Lithuania-- with the National Symphony ( Saint Saens Concerto no 2, conducted by Robert Servenikas, Ravel Concerto, Zeev Dorman conductor), Lithuanian Chamber Orchestra (Mozart K. 382, 466, 453, 537; Beethoven No. 4, Shnitke and Mendelssohn double concerti) under the baton of Saulius Sondeckis.
+She premiered in June 2017 Jan Radzynski Concerto for Piano and Chamber Orchestra, which was dedicated to her (with the St. Christopher Chamber Orchestra, Donatas Katkus conducting).
+With the Moscow Chamber Orchestra under Constantine Orbelian she performed the Mozart Concerto K. 453, 537 in the Tchaikovsky Grand Hall in Moscow.
 In USA, she played the Ravel Concerto in G with Plainfield Symphony, Brahms D-minor concerto with the Ann Arbor Symphony and the Rachmaninov C-minor with the Cincinnati Symphony.

 As a chamber musician, she has been heard with the Vilnius String Quartet on frequent occasions, performing the Chausson Double Concerto ( with Raimundas Katilius), premiering works by Moisei Vainberg, Erwin Schulhoff, Jan Radzynski -- in Lithuania; Washington D.C. (the Holocaust Museum concert series); Israel (the Diaspora Museum in Tel Aviv); Ohio University in Columbus; Toronto, Canada (the Jewish Festival Week).
 Additional chamber-music performances took place in the framework of the International Academy of Music in Italy, with violinist Dmitry Berlinsky and cellist Suren Bagratuni, and at the Academy of Music Summer Chamber Festival in Nyack, New York.